y-scope/clp/README.md

 * We have built and tested CLP on **Ubuntu 18.04 (bionic)** and **Ubuntu 20.04 (focal)**.
   * If you have trouble building for another OS, file an issue and we may be able to help.
 * A compiler that supports c++14
-* By default, CLP is built with static linking, so you shouldn't need to install any other dependencies to run it.

 # Building
 * To build, we require some source dependencies, packages from package managers, and libraries built from source.